addtt/ladder-vae-pytorch/README.md

 ## Hierarchical representations

-Here we try to understand the representations learned by individual layers in some of the datasets.
+Here we try to visualize the representations learned by individual layers.
 We can get a rough idea of what's going on at layer _i_ as follows:

 - Sample latent variables from all layers above layer _i_ (Eq.
 1).